Efficient Sequence Packing without Cross-contamination: Accelerating Large Language Models without Impacting Performance: Experiments

-For depth 1 (classic BERT) and NNLSHP with depth 3, we additionally evaluate on the MLPerf 0.7 BERT pre-training benchmark~\cite{mlperf}.
+For depth 1 (classic BERT) and NNLSHP with depth 3, we additionally evaluate on the MLPerf\texttrademark$ $ version $0.7$ BERT pre-training benchmark~\cite{mlperf}.
 Briefly, this involves training from a standard checkpoint to a masked-language model accuracy of $71.2\%$ using 3 million sequences with a maximum length of $512$ tokens (refer to \cite{mlperf_task_details} for details).
 Following this standardized benchmark supports reproduction of results even on other systems and makes sure that the reproduction effort is moderate and setup rules are clearly documented.
 We compare the resulting speed-up as well as the respective learning curves by evaluating the data on a held-out validation dataset.
 The objective of this additional evaluation is to analyse if convergence behavior is changed by the packing strategy and if the theoretical speed-up can be achieved in practice.

 With packing, we effectively increase the average batch size by the packing factor ($\approx 2$).
 However, with a different batch size, different hyperparameters are required (see Section~\ref{s:hparams}) and there is no mapping that will generate exact matching of results but only heuristics.
 In a first comparison, we use the same hyperparameters when comparing packed and unpacked training except for cutting the accumulation count by half.
-This way, we make sure that the batch size is constant on \textbf{average}.
+This way, we make sure that the batch size is constant on \textbf{average} and we have the same amount of training steps.
 In the second comparison, we evaluate our heuristics and how they compensate the difference in batch size.
 This setup is more desirable because it is beneficial to use the hardware to its full potential and cutting the batch size by half usually reduces throughput.
 In the third comparison, we compare two optimized setups.

-The learning curves are displayed in Figure~\ref{f:lc}.
-In the first setup, we see the curves almost matching perfectly when normalizing by the numbers of samples processed.
-Differences can be explained by the variation of the number of sequences in the packing batch, and general noise in the training process.
-Especially after the initial phase, the curves show a near-identical match.
+In these two cases, packing takes half the amount of training steps.